espdev/csaps/docs/formulation.rst

 **csaps** is implemented as a Python modified port of MATLAB `CSAPS <https://www.mathworks.com/help/curvefit/csaps.html>`_ function that is an implementation of Fortran routine SMOOTH from `PGS <http://pages.cs.wisc.edu/~deboor/pgs/>`_ (originally written by Carl de Boor).
+The implementation based on linear algebra routines and uses NumPy and sparse matrices from SciPy.

 Differences from SciPy UnivariateSpline
 ---------------------------------------